Emotional needs are triggered

 Bullying is often triggered by change e.g. the arrival of a new employee, introduction of new targets etc. The changes make a potential bully feel insecure and inadequate; his/her emotional needs are not being met in a given situation and so he/she is unable to contain and work through anxieties without ‘hurting’ others.

-Bullies use a range of defensive actions e.g. splitting.
+Bullies use a range of defensive actions e.g. denial, and fantasy.
+They also use splitting.
 Splitting is a primitive form of defence in which individuals perceive their worlds in terms of ‘good’ and ‘bad’.
 They want to keep the good for themselves and to get rid of their inner feelings of ‘badness’ on to others.
-Managers may only see the ‘good’ side of a bully’s Jekyll and Hyde nature, yet behind the facade the bully may be quietly ‘killing off’ colleagues.
+Senior managers may only see the ‘good’ side of a bully’s Jekyll and Hyde nature, yet behind the facade the bully may be quietly ‘killing off’ colleagues.

 Bullies test the boundaries of colleagues by denying them information, setting them up to fail etc. In trying to find ‘containers’ for their anxieties they develop an overriding need to control others.
 They often ‘nit pick’, focussing on seemingly trivial or petty actions of others, thereby losing the overall picture.